codefoster/iot-workshop/instructions.md

 You're code complete now!
 You can check out [my whole file](https://github.com/codefoster/iot-workshop/blob/master/device/index.ts) to make sure you didn't miss anything.
 Now we just need to get your beautiful code down to your Raspberry Pi!

 ## Transpiling our TypeScript
+We're writing this code using TypeScript.
+Surely you noticed that our file extensions are `.ts`, and perhaps you also noticed that our code contains modern ES6 syntax.
+Modern versions of Node.js are certainly capable of handling ES6, but they don't know what to do with `.ts` files.
+We need to _transpile_ these into `.js` files.

 This sounds complicated, but far from it.
 Visual Studio Code is inherently capable of doing this.

+First, you need to install the `typescript` npm package.
+At your command prompt type `npm install -g typescript`.
+That installs the TypeScript tooling (compiler and more) globally, so you can do things like type `tsc` anywhere and turn `.ts` files into `.js` files.

-Just hit `ctrl + shift + b` to issue the Build command to Visual Studio Code.
-Your first time running it, Code will ask you to configure your task runner.
+Once TypeScript is installed, go back to VS Code and hit `ctrl + shift + b` (build).
+Your first time running the `build` command, Code will ask you to configure your task runner.
 Go ahead and hit `Configure Task Runner` and then choose `TypeScript - Watch Mode`.

-Watch mode means that Code will silently watch in the background for any .ts files to change and will automatically transpile those to .js for you, so you only need to hit `ctrl + shift + b` once per Code session.
+Watch mode means that Code will silently watch in the background for any `.ts` files to change and will automatically transpile those to `.js` for you, so you only need to hit `ctrl + shift + b` once per Code session.

 ## Deploying to the Device
 There are many ways to deploy application code to an IoT device, but there's nothing quite as raw as simply copying the files directly over the network.